 Vehicles: Time = (Entity Material Requirement * 20) * Modifier

-The recycling cost is equal to half of the construction cost.
+The recycling cost is equal to 50% of the construction cost.
 The cost of recycling is deducted from the credits of the owner of the wrecker.
-For cities, the recycling cost is equal to one tenth of the city creation cost.
+For cities, the recycling cost is equal to 10% of the city creation cost.

-Having a lower recycling skill means you can recycle entities faster, but you will not gain as many materials as a seasoned recycler with a higher skill level.
+Having a lower recycling skill means you will recycle entities slower, and you will not gain as many materials as a seasoned recycler with a higher skill level.

 Materials Returned = Materials Required * (Modifier / 100)

 Raw Materials from the recycling is stored in the recycling entity.
-Any excess materials that can not fit into the recycling entity is lost.
+Any excess materials that can not fit into the recycling entity are lost.
 Materials returned are prioritized based on rarity.